msinghp/DatProd/Documentation.md

 **How to Use**

-Input the height and weight.
-The program computes the BMI automatically
+*Input height in inches and weight in pounds.* The program computes the BMI automatically as the values are entered.
+Changes in either height or weight will cause BMI to be recomputed automatically.